arthurnn/twirp-ruby/README.md

 end
 ```

-### Configure Clients with Faraday
+#### Configure Clients with Faraday

 While Twirp takes care of routing, serialization and error handling, other advanced HTTP options can be configured with [Faraday](https://github.com/lostisland/faraday) middleware.
-For example:
+Clients can be initialized with a Faraday connection:

 ```ruby
 conn = Faraday.new(:url => 'http://localhost:3000') do |c|